Getting started is the hardest part!

 So many have said, “I don’t know how to buy shares, so how can I do it with the kids?”.
 What a great opportunity for you both to learn!

-We follow the Peter Thornhill approach who recommends LICs (Listed Investment Companies – A company on the stock exchange who hold a portfolio of shares) for that due to company structure (ETFs are not a good structure as you need to pay capital gains each year).
-The LICs we use have very low management fees and you don’t need to worry about market trends or individual company performance.
+We follow the Peter Thornhill approach who recommends LICs (Listed Investment Companies – A company on the stock exchange who hold a portfolio of shares) and broad based ETFs.
+Both our choosen LICs & ETFs have very low management fees and you don’t need to worry about market trends or individual company performance.
 Peter likes the old LICs.
 Most are over 50 years old and low MER (Management Expense Ratio) 0.14% with long term returns if around 8-10% pa.

 Search them up yourself and find which one you like the best.
 When starting out, you and or your child would only need to select one.

-For larger portfolios, I target 20% in each LIC and buy depending on weighting and NTA (Net Tangible Asset) value compared to 5 year trading history.
+For larger portfolios, I target 20% in each LIC and buy depending on weighting and NTA (Net Tangible Asset) value (premium/discount) compared to 5 year average NTA trading history.
+If the current NTA is way above the 5 year average we buy would buy another or an ETF.

 Check the latest NTA rates here: